-Thanks to working with Elena in the Small Product Lab I learned a lot about myself and what I’m capable of.
+Thanks to working with Elena I learned a lot about myself and what I’m capable of.

 - I created and ran my first small program!
 I saw that the sales funnel and copy writing works (even for beginners like me who struggle with writing!).

 - I got the skills and the framework that I can apply again and again.